Strrato/StardewValleyRunningKey/README.md

 # Running key for Stardew Valley

-First, sorry for my english, I try to improve my english skills but it take times ...
+First, sorry for my english, I try to improve my it but it take times ...

 This mod add a configurable key enable running (or sprint, technicaly the base game is running but it still a bit slow...)